elvindesouza/clilauncher/README.md

 3. Launch the selected application or action.

 ## Setup
-1. Clone the repository: `git clone https://github.com/yourusername/clilauncher.git`
+1. Clone the repository
-2. Navigate to the cloned directory: `cd clilauncher`
+2. Rename the script and move it to a directory on $PATH
-3. Make the script executable: `chmod +x clilauncher.py`
+3. Make the script executable: `chmod +x main.py`
-4. Run the script: `./clilauncher.py`
+4. Run the script: `./main.py`

 ## Known Issues
-- Dependency on FZF- it might be possible to use the menu system in your shell(like zsh) as a replacement, but I see no point in programming with such a convoluted system.
 - Experimental method for launching applications without `dex` or `gio` fetches the Exec line from the .desktop file and omits the substitution variables, it is possible that it fails to launch an application correctly.
 It is very unlikely, though.

 ## Author